 If you know other people that are interested in getting a Spotify Premium account, you can save money by sharing a Spotify Premium Family Plan.

-The family plan costs $15 a month and you can have up to six different people using the account.
+The family plan costs $14.99 a month and you can have up to six different people using the account.
+Plus you get the first month for free.

-When you split the cost amongst everyone, you only spend $2.50 month.
+When you split the cost amongst everyone, you only spend around $2.50 month.

 Spotify won’t split the bill for you, so you’ll have to make sure you collect the money from everyone each month.
 However, that minor annoyance is worth the savings.